MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 If you want total security, go to prison.
 There you're fed, clothed, given medical care and so on.
 The only thing lacking... is freedom." - Dwight D. Eisenhower
 ```

 Oh!
 This isn't sanitized away!
-However, it returns the first quote, presumably because it selects the top result from the query.
+However, it only returns the first quote, presumably because it selects the top result from the query.
 Let's verify this by using a nonexistent quote id but still selecting from the `quotes` table:

 ```
 /?id=77 UNION SELECT * FROM quotes
 "If you want total security, go to prison.
 There you're fed, clothed, given medical care and so on.
 The only thing lacking... is freedom." - Dwight D. Eisenhower
 ```

 It works!
-It returns the first quote, presumably because the main query was something like this
+It returns the first quote, probably because the main query was something like this

 ```sql
 SELECT *